 So, if the company wants a 25-year-old female and you’re a 35-year-old male, then you’re going to get the boot.
 It’s nothing against you, it’s just that the company has someone in mind.
 Plan on getting disqualified for more than half of the surveys you click on.

 Next to each survey, you should see the topic, the number of points you will earn as well as how long it will take.
 It’s up to you to decide if it’s worth it, but ideally, it’s best to tackle surveys that pay the most for the least amount of time invested.
+Some are quick surveys, usually taking no more than a few minutes to complete, whereas your higher paying surveys can take up to 30 minutes to complete.

 How many surveys should I expect?